microscopexyz/chainmetareader/README.md

 ## Contribute Chainmeta to Database
-If you want to contribute your metadata to the Open Chainmeta database, you can use the `upload_chainmeta()` function provided by chainmeta_reader.
+If you want to contribute your metadata to the Open Chainmeta database, you can use the `upload_chainmeta()` function provided by chainmeta.
 Here's an example:

 ```
 >>> common_metadata = metadata["chainmetadata"]["artifact"]
 >>> cm.upload_chainmeta(common_metadata)
 ```

-Alternatively, you can use the upload.py script provided by chainmeta_reader to upload chainmeta from a file.
+Alternatively, you can use the upload.py script provided by chainmeta to upload chainmeta from a file.
 Here's an example:
 ```bash
 ./upload.py ./examples/coinbase_sample.json
 ```